anthonyhamilton360/azure-network-protocols/README.md

 </p>
 <p>
-I tried pinging the Linux virtual machine using the public IP address 10.0.0.5 to be sure it was responding, and it worked.
+To make sure it was responding, I attempted to ping the Linux virtual machine using the public IP address 10.0.0.5, and it was successful.
+Wireshark displays the communication being pinged to and from the Linux and Windows virtual machines.
 </p>
 <br />